bbauska/css-mastering-css/README.md

 <h3>filter()</h3>

-The filter() function is used to apply a filter to an image.
-The filter() func- tion allows you to apply filters to images.
+<p>The filter() function is used to apply a filter to an image.
+The
+filter() func- tion allows you to apply filters to images.
 It's similar to the filter property, except that it's a function, and therefore can be used as a value itself.
-For example, you can use it with the background-image property to apply a filter to the background image.
+For example, you can use it with the background-image property to apply a filter to the background image.</p>

-The filter() function accepts two arguments.
-The first argument is the image and the second argument is a list of filter functions to apply to that image.
+<p>The filter() function accepts two arguments.
+The first argument is the
+image and the second argument is a list of filter functions to apply to that image.</p>

-The filter functions that it accepts are the same as those accepted by the filter property.
-You can provide multiple filter functions if required.
+<p>The filter functions that it accepts are the same as those accepted by the filter property.
+You can provide multiple filter functions if required.</p>

 <h4>Example:</h4>